smartmanoo/regp_assign/README.md

 3)Too many active users in output file:
 The program takes the active users from the file users.csv.
 Ensure that file is updated with the active users.

+4)Keep getting deleting as the output:
+This means that assign.csv is open.
+Close the file and then click on ok.